Rwesh/python-projects/README.md

   _arows slip beteen presets_

-#Mandlebrot.py: interative view of mandlebrot and julia sets
+Mandlebrot.py: interative view of mandlebrot and julia sets
   Controls:

   _space for pause an continue_

   _c to clear screen_

-  _click scree to set tile_
+  _click screen to set tile_

- _ r resets to generation 0_
+ _r resets to generation 0_